Eshno/Casino-CardGame/README.md

 After this, the Score is going to be set and showed.
 Then, you may decide to continue playing or to end the game right away.

-If you chooste to continue playing, the deck will be created again, shuffled and dealed to every player and the middle.
+If you choose to continue playing, the deck will be created again, shuffled and dealed to every player and the middle.
+Players won't keep the cards that they claimed in the last game.
 Players will keep their Score from the previous game.